JeanMeche/riegler.fr/src/content/posts/2023-10-24-signals-subscriptions/2023-10-24-signals-subscriptions.md

 A non-live computed signal will not react to producer updates and not mark its consumers as dirty.

 The producer-consumer relation between nodes builds a real dependency graph that is driven by active consumers.
-If there is at least one active child consumer at one end of the graph nodes will compute their values.
+If there is at least one active child consumer at one end of the graph, nodes will compute their values.
 If not, compute time is spared.

 ```mermaid
 flowchart TB